escapin/sElect/README.md

-# sElect -- Secure Election
+# sElect - Secure Elections

 sElect is a remote electronic voting system designed to provide **privacy** and **verifiability**.